Karthik-Parvathaneni/majorProject/README.md

 # WeatherRemover

-This is the source code for WeatherRemover(WeatherRemover: All-in-one Adverse Weather Removal with Multi-scale Feature Map Compression).
+This is the source code for WeatherRemover (WeatherRemover: All-in-one Adverse Weather Removal with Multi-scale Feature Map Compression).
+Accepted by **IEEE Transactions on Artificial Intelligence**.

 ## Architecture